KalvinN361/Homework1_HTML_refactor/README.md

 The objective of this project was to make the website more accessable for all types of users without affecting the website functionality and appearance.

 ## What was done in the Homework-1
-I removed all the '<div> and </div>' tags and put sematic html elements in their place on the page.
+I removed all the "<div> and </div>" tags and put sematic html elements in their place on the page.
 Next, I added alternative text names for each of the images sourced within the page.
 The last thing I did was clean up the repetative code within the css file.
 I did this by unifying the repetative code into class styles.